-Prior to joining Bedrock, Mr. Todd was a Vice President at Cibolo Energy Partners where he focused on investment opportunities in lower, middle-market oil and gas companies in North America.
+Prior to starting Bedrock in 2018, Mr. Todd was a Vice President at Cibolo Energy Partners where he focused on investment opportunities in lower, middle-market oil and gas companies in North America.
 His primary responsibilities included deal screening, valuation, execution of legal documentation, due diligence and ongoing portfolio management.

 Mr. Todd also spent five years with Lime Rock Resources as a Senior Associate working directly with the CFOs of both the private equity fund and the public upstream MLP (LRE) to carry out day to day business operations and the evaluation and execution of strategic alternatives.
 As a member of the investment team, he helped Lime Rock execute on 17 acquisitions.